 How does Remote Network Monitoring (RMON) work?

 RMON implements as a standard MIB, or Management Information Base on devices.
-The RMON enabled devices can be permanently installed devices like Ethernet switches, repeaters, bridges, hubs, or routers, as well as other devices that can be temporarily or permanently installed on any network.
+The RMON enabled devices can be permanently installed devices like Ethernet switches, repeaters, bridges, hubs, or routers.

 The SNMP agent within RMON collects information and communicates it to an SNMP management application, and RMON MIBs highlight the objects that need management.